-I’m so glad I did, because it’s the most fun I’ve had in a long time.
-My ribs were sore for a few hours afterwards from all the laughter.
+I’m so glad I did because it’s the most fun I’ve had in a long time.
+My ribs were sore for a few hours afterward from all the laughter.
 Chicago has been the musical I measure all others by, and the Book of Mormon is as good.
-I could relate with so many of the absurdities of mission life having served a mission myself in Germany from 1987-89.
+I could relate to so many of the absurdities of mission life having served a mission myself in Germany from 1987-89.
 The few inaccuracies, such as how missionaries are assigned to a country or state, didn’t bother me at all.

 This isn’t a musical for children as many of the themes are mature.
 After all, it was written by Trey Parker and Matt Stone of South Park fame.
 But it’s not all mature jokes, and that’s what makes it so enjoyable.
 The musical follows two Mormon missionaries as they attempt to teach the people of Uganda, most of whom have AIDS.

 The missionaries bring a message of hope, faith, and tales of Joseph Smith setting up a church in North America, and that message is often juxtaposed with the plight of the Ugandan people who are merely trying to survive to the next day.
 The Mormons come off as goofy at times, but also dedicated and passionate about their faith.
 If this was a story of merely making fun of a group of people, it wouldn’t be as entertaining.
 For example, Parker and Stone forgo the cheap jokes about polygamy and instead give us insight into how even these seemingly carefree and clean-cut young men also have doubts about their church.

 It’s hard to pick a favorite musical number because they are all fantastic, but I loved “Turn it Off” because it hit home so strongly.

 When you start to get confused because of thoughts in your head,

 When your feeling certain feels that just don’t feel right

 Treat those pesky feelings like a reading light